Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Incomplete preferences

-One can check that the profile is narcissistic, and it is single-crossing with respect to the order~$1\rhd 2 \rhd \cdots \rhd 6$, but it is not single-peaked because of the last two agents' preference orders over $1,2,3,4$.
-In fact, the profile is not single-peaked at all since the preference orders of agents~$5$ and~$6$ form a forbidden subprofile for the single-peaked property~\cite{BaHa2011}: In a single-peaked order the agents~$2$ and~$3$ must be ordered between the agents~$1$ and~$4$ but agent~$5$'s preferences forbid to put agent~$3$ next to~$1$ whereas agent~$6$'s preferences forbid to put agent~$2$ next to agent~$1$.
-The profile does not admit a \emph{perfect} stable matching, i.e., a stable matching of size \emph{three}.
-But, it admits two stable matchings of size two each: $\{\{1,5\},\{4,6\}\}$ and $\{\{1,6\}, \{4,5\}\}$.
+One can check that the profile is narcissistic, and it is single-crossing with respect to the order~$5 \rhd 6 \rhd 2 \rhd 3 \rhd 4 \rhd 1$.
+But it is not single-peaked with respect to~$\rhd$ because agent~$1$'s preference order on~$\{1,3,4\}$ is not single-peaked with respect to~$\rhd$.
+In fact, the profile is not single-peaked at all since the preference orders of agents~$1$,~$2$, and~$3$ restricted to the alternatives~$\{1,5,6\}$ form a forbidden subprofile (the so-called \emph{worst-configuration}) for the single-peaked property~\cite{BaHa2011}: In a single-peaked order, regarding the preference orders of agents~$1$ and $2$, agent~$5$ \emph{must} be ordered between~$1$ and $6$, which is not possible because of the preference order of agent~$3$.
+The profile does not admit a perfect stable matching, i.e., a stable matching of size \emph{three}.
+But it admits two stable matchings of size two each: $\{\{1,3\},\{2,4\}\}$ and $\{\{1,4\}, \{2,3\}\}$.